KholdStare/kholdstare.github.com/_posts/2020-05-26-faster-integer-parsing.markdown

 ### Post Scriptum

-* All benchmarks ran on a 3.8Ghz AMD Ryzen 3900X
+* All benchmarks ran on a 3.8Ghz AMD Ryzen 3900X, on Linux, compiled with GCC 9.2
 * Running on a Mac from 2014 wth an Intel processor and compiling with Clang, the non-SIMD trick actually ran slower than the naive loop.
 The SIMD trick was still fastest.